StuDocu/cacheable-entities/README.md

 - `StuDocu\CacheableEntities\AsyncCache@get`: Accepts a cacheable entity and will dispatch a job to compute the entity value if not pre-cached already then return an empty state.
 Otherwise, it will return the cached value.

 > ⚠️ **Important**: If you have multi servers infrastructure, and you plan to use a cacheable entity asynchronously, make sure to create and deploy the entity separately first without using `asyncCache`.
 Otherwise, you might have class (Job) unserialization errors when deploying.
 Some regions might be deployed before others.

-##### Without cache
-To get a new fresh value of the entity, you can simply call `@get` on any instance of a cacheable entity.
-This will compute the value without interacting with the cache.

 **Example**
 ```php